 Users who like sleeping "on" the bed choose a firm mattress.
 This mattress provides a push-back feel when you lie down, aligning your spine correctly without putting unnecessary weight on your back, hips, and shoulders.

-Those who love their firm beds usually add a softer mattress topper to give the bed a cloudy mattress feel.
+Those who love their firm beds usually add a softer mattress topper to give the bed a cloudy feel.

 Very Firm Mattress (9-10 Firmness Scale)

 Like a very soft mattress, a very firm mattress is not as popular as medium firm mattresses.
 It provides a little to no hugging feel.

 Mattress Types According to Size

 There are many mattress sizes on the market in different price ranges.
 Interestingly, sizes can differ from one place to another.
 In Singapore, the major mattress sizes are single, super single, queen, and king.

 A single mattress measures 91 cm by 190 cm, making it the smallest one on this list.
 This size is ideal for kids or single adults.
 It can also be used for bunk beds, trundles, and daybeds.